Richard Layard presented with a lifetime achievement award by the Economic and Social Research Council

-The Centre for Economic Performance grew from a small research centre set up by Richard Layard at London School of Economics and Political Science in the 1970s.
+The Centre for Economic Performance grew from a small research centre set up by Professor Layard at London School of Economics and Political Science in the 1970s.
 This grew to become the ESRC-funded Centre for Labour Economics in the 1980s and developed into the interdisciplinary CEP in 1990.

 In a video about his work shown at the ceremony Professor Layard summed up his philosophy.
 “I think one should, as far as possible, choose to spend one’s time in a way that makes a difference to other people’s lives and that’s what I have been trying to do.”

 The ESRC Celebrating Impact Prize, now in its eighth year, recognises and celebrates the success of ESRC-funded researchers in achieving and enabling outstanding economic or societal impact from excellent research.